 Informatics is the study of Information Technology and its uses.
 Applied Informatics emphasises its application to real world problems.

 The Distributed Computing Research Group (DCRG) is focused on investigating distributed and network computing concepts and implementations.

-The Interdisciplinary Machine Learning Research Group (IMLRG) investigates different aspects of machine learning and data mining in theory, experiments and applications.
+The Interdisciplinary Machine Learning Research Group (IMLRG) investigates aspects of machine learning, pattern recognition and data analysis in theory, experiments and applications.
 Particular emphasis is placed on interdisciplinary projects.